- Thought Leadership Series: Budgeting For Innovation (Part 1)

 Setting budgets is one of the most important responsibilities university leaders must shoulder.
 Budgets serve as the practical manifestation of a university’s mission and goals, so pursuing the process thoughtfully is critical to driving innovation the right way at any institution.
 There is a lot more to budgeting than the numbers on the page.
 Successful senior leaders recognize it is one of the primary instruments they can use to shape change, both now and in the long-term, across campus and beyond.

-Recently, Vinay Ganti, Senior Vice President, Strategy at Noodle, sat down with Richard (Rick) Matesar.
+Recently, Vinay Ganti, Senior Vice President, Strategy at Noodle, sat down with Richard (Rick) Matasar.
 Rick’s career spans four decades, where he served in senior positions both in central administration (10 years) and as a law school dean (20 years).
 Most recently he was the Senior Vice President of Strategic Initiatives and Institutional Effectiveness at Tulane University, and before that as the Vice President for University Enterprise Initiatives at New York University.
 His time as a law school Dean included stints at the Chicago-Kent College of Law (Illinois Institute of Technology), the University of Florida Fredric Levin College of Law, and New York Law School.

 He brings to the table considerable experience developing revenue-generating programs, discovering new ways to do traditional programming, and leveraging existing assets.
 Vinay and Rick discussed the state of universities and the need to evolve given our rapidly changing society.